tryhackmeltd/docs.tryhackme.com/docs/openvpn/connecting/connecting.md

 DAY MONTH DATE HH:MM:SS YYYY Initialization Sequence Completed
 ```

-If you have any doubts as to whether or not you are connected, deploy <a href="https://tryhackme.com/room/openvpn">**[Task 6] Check you're connected**</a> in the OpenVPN room.
+If you have any doubts as to whether or not you are connected, deploy the instance attached to  <a href="https://tryhackme.com/room/openvpn">**[Task 6] Check you're connected**</a> in the OpenVPN room.
 After a few minutes, you will be able to visit the IP address of the instance assigned to you in your browser.

 ![Deploy OpenVPN room](https://i.imgur.com/QI2JRXh.png)